Arranged marriage: Types

-The bride and groom in all of the above types of arranged marriages, usually do have the right to consent; if the bride or the groom or both do not have a right to consent, it is called a forced marriage.
-Forced marriages are not the same as arranged marriages; these forced arrangements do not have the full and free consent of both parties, and no major world religion advocates for forced marriages.
-Arranged marriages are commonly associated with religion; a few people in some religions practice this form of marriage the religion does not promote it.
+The bride and groom in all of the above types of arranged marriages usually do have the right to consent; if the bride or the groom or both do not have a right to consent, it is called a forced marriage.
+Forced marriages are not the same as regular arranged marriages; these forced arrangements do not have the full and free consent of both parties.
+Arranged marriages are commonly associated with religious tradition.

-According to The Hindu Marriage Act, 1955 of India, non-consensual marriages and marriages where either the bridegroom is below the age of 21 years or the bride is below the age of 18 are prohibited for the Hindus, Buddhist, Sikhs and Jains.
+According to The Hindu Marriage Act, 1955 of the Republic of India, non-consensual marriages and marriages where either the bridegroom is below the age of 21 years or the bride is below the age of 18 are prohibited for Hindus, Buddhists, Sikhs and Jains.

-Non-consanguineous arranged marriage is one where the bride and groom do not share a grandparent or near ancestor.
-This type of arranged marriages is common in Hindu and Buddhist South Asia, Southeast Asia, East Asia and Christian Latin America and sub-Saharan Africa.
+Non-consanguineous arranged marriage is one where the bride and groom do not share a grandparent or near ancestor; this type of arranged marriage is common in Hindu and Buddhist South Asia, Southeast Asia, East Asia and Christian Latin America and sub-Saharan Africa.
 Consanguineous marriages are against the law in many parts of United States and Europe.
-In the United Kingdom uncle-niece marriages are considered incestuous and are illegal, but cousin marriages are not forbidden, although there have been calls to ban first-cousin marriages due to health concerns.
-While consanguineous arranged marriages are common and culturally preferred in some Islamic countries and among migrants from Muslim countries to other parts of the world, they are culturally forbidden or considered undesirable in most Christian, Hindu and Buddhist societies.
-Consanguineous arranged marriages were common in Jewish communities before the 20th century, but have declined to less than 10% in modern times.
+In the United Kingdom, uncle-niece marriages are considered incestuous and are illegal, but cousin marriages are not forbidden, although there have been calls to ban first-cousin marriages due to health concerns.
+While consanguineous arranged marriages are common and culturally preferred in many Islamic countries and among migrants from Muslim countries to other parts of the world, they are culturally forbidden or considered undesirable in most Christian, Hindu and Buddhist societies.
+Consanguineous arranged marriages were also common in a number of Jewish communities before the 20th century, but have declined to less than 10% in modern times.